-If you work for one of the councils and need to report employees, councillors or contractors/agency staff, please:
+If you work for one of the councils and need to report employees, councillors or contractors/agency staff, please view:

-- View the list of National whistle blowing prescribed bodies
+and refer to the list of national whistleblowing prescribed bodies

 Please note: if staff make a malicious report there may be disciplinary action, and they can only be protected if the report author is identified.

 Contact other council enforcement staff

 |01242 264341||Fill in report tenancy fraud form||01242 264135|

 |Forest Of Dean District Council||0800 854440||01594 810000||01594 810000|